 The Mini Class has long served as a feeder into the wild world of singlehanded offshore racing, offering huge adventure in a 21-foot package that emphasizes performance over all else.
 However, while this works well for the hard-core, 20- and 30-something crowd, Minis are cramped, highly strung raceboats that oftentimes stretch the definition of the term “enjoyable sailing.”
-Enter the second of our two performance monohull winners, the Seascape 27, the brainchild of former Mini sailors who wanted a high-performance, offshore-capable steed that’s both safe and comfortable enough for (limited) cruising.
+Enter the second of our two performance monohull winners, the Seascape 27 (more recently renamed the Beneteau First 27), the brainchild of former Mini sailors who wanted a high-performance, offshore-capable steed that’s both safe and comfortable enough for (limited) cruising.

 At first glance, the boat’s slab-sided, hard-chined design, twin rudders, large, retractable sprit pole and open cockpit appear to be all business.
 However, upon stepping aboard you quickly discover the boat’s softer, cruising-focused side, including an enclosed head (with innovative, iPad cover-esque closure “doors”), cushioned berths, a centerline nav station, a centerboard and generous sail lockers.
 Couple these amenities with one of the most innovative retractable “integrated outboard” auxiliary power systems that we’ve ever seen, a stiff, powerful hull form and GRP vacuum-infusion construction—as well as positive buoyancy built into the bow and stern sections—and the thought of spending time cruising the boat doesn’t seem at all far-fetched.